newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 ## How to create and fulfill a user story for a blog post

-A userstory is meant to force you to clearly state what you try to achieve, how you want to do it and who it is for.
-You can read a more in depth guide about doables and user stories [here](https://github.com/newatoms/guides/tree/ready/board-guide).
+A user story is meant to force you to clearly state what you try to achieve, how you want to do it and who it is for.
+You can read a more in depth guide about Achievables and user stories [here](https://github.com/newatoms/guides/tree/ready/board-guide).
 If you write a user story, keep the following mind:

 * All user stories are written from the perspective of the end user.